henri-tremblay/DeadlockLabJavaOne2012/lab1/readme.txt

 grab the right cup at the same time, we will have some unhappy philosophers caught in limbo.

+0. To run the code you can either use the run.bat file or mvn -Prun.
+To compile you can use mvn install.

 1. Run the code and verify that you see a deadlock by capturing a stack trace.
    Depending on your machine, you might need a few runs to see the issue.